 But there seems to be a tipping point after which problem drinkers can no longer moderate their drinking.

-When problem drinking becomes addiction, cognitive causes aren’t the only reasons to drink.
+When problem drinking becomes an addiction, cognitive causes aren’t the only reasons to drink.
 Instead, long-term dependence on alcohol creates changes to the physiology of the brain, resulting in complications like memory loss and even stunting the brain’s ability to grow new neurons.
 Over time, a brain chronically exposed to alcohol also loses its ability to produce and use dopamine, one of the main chemicals that makes humans feel “good” or euphoric.
 The addicted brain is addicted.
 And it’s not one or two drinks the addicted brain wants.

 Writing in the journal Psychiatric Services, Dr. Keith Humphreys makes a similar point, showing that, “The vast majority of Moderation Management members have low-severity alcohol problems, high social stability, and little interest in abstinence-oriented interventions.”
-In this setting of low-severity problems, moderation management has shown to be moderately effective and in Humphrey’s opinion, “the inclusion of MM in the array of options for people attempting to resolve drinking problems seems on balance a benefit to public health.”
+In this setting of low-severity problems, moderation management has shown to be moderately effective, and in Humphrey’s opinion, “the inclusion of MM in the array of options for people attempting to resolve drinking problems seems on balance a benefit to public health.”

 During April’s Alcohol Awareness Month, I hope you’ll join me in the real, inward-looking experience of discovering what kind of drinker you are.
-If the answer is “non-dependent” you may have the choice of moderation management.
+If the answer is “non-dependent,” you may have the choice of moderation management.
 But if the answer is alcoholism, your best goal has been and remains abstinence.